rhayes777/PyAutoFit/docs/cookbooks/search.rst

 - **Example Fit**: A simple example of a non-linear search to remind us how it works.
 - **Output To Hard-Disk**: Output results to hard-disk so they can be inspected and used to restart a crashed search.
+- **Output Customization**: Customize the output of a non-linear search to hard-disk.
 - **Unique Identifier**: Ensure results are output in unique folders, so tthey do not overwrite each other.
 - **Iterations Per Update**: Control how often non-linear searches output results to hard-disk.
 - **Parallelization**: Use parallel processing to speed up the sampling of parameter space.